Career Technical Education

 Who can join?

-Career Technical Education students who demonstrate academic excellence based upon eligibility requirements listed above.
+Career and Technical Education students who demonstrate academic excellence based upon eligibility requirements listed above.

 How to join?